 |Employee works on the public holiday and gets Premium Pay plus public holiday pay for the day.||Hours worked on the public holiday do not count for overtime pay purposes.|

 |Employee works on the public holiday, is paid at straight time and receives a substitute day off (for which he or she will receive public holiday pay).||Hours worked on the public holiday do count for overtime pay purposes.|

 |Premium Pay is 1.5 times the employee's regular rate.
 Please see the section on Public Holiday Pay for a full explanation of public holiday rules.|

 Overtime pay calculations vary depending on the type of payment arrangement between an employer and an employee.
-For more information about overtime and how it is calculated, see the “Overtime” section of the Hours of Work and Overtime Tool.
+For more information about overtime and how it is calculated, see the “Overtime” section of the Hours of Work & Overtime Tool (available at Ontario.ca/ESAtools).

 In this section, examples are given of overtime pay calculations for each of the above categories of employees.
 These descriptions and examples are intended to help you quickly determine the type of payment arrangement(s) that are in place and how to calculate overtime pay in each situation.

 IMPORTANT NOTE: In these examples, “regular pay” means pay for all non-overtime hours in the work week.